-John Lynn talked about EMR switching and notes three drivers of this phenomenon.
+John Lynn talked about EMR switching and noted three drivers of this phenomenon.
 But there are more.

 Besides the ones that join a hospital or merge with larger groups, the rest of them are from the following camps.

 1. Those that were skeptical about EMR initially, did not want to spend money and went with the Free EMR systems.
-They got their first year’s Incentive money, and realized they need to ‘grow up’, because the free emr just did not cut it and meet their needs.
+They got their first year’s Incentive money and realized they needed to ‘grow up’ because the free emr just did not cut it and meet their needs.
 So, they start looking for something better.

 4. And, finally, Provides are Maturing.
 They are more knowledgeable.
 When they bought their first system, very few providers knew what they really wanted and what to expect.
 Having used technology for some time, they have a better understanding of their needs.
 So, if their current system can’t do it, they start looking for something that matches their needs.

-Once you’ve decided to switch, then comes another hurdle which John and Sean talk about here – very important and relevant topics of contract, data conversion costs.
+Once you’ve decided to switch, then comes another hurdle which John and Sean talk about here – very important and relevant topics of contract and data conversion costs.